Learning in Mean Field Games: A Survey: Iterative methods

 However, conditions guaranteeing the strict contraction property are generally very restrictive and fails to hold for many games.
-For example, \citet[Theorem 2]{pmlr-cui21-approximately} show that non-contractivity is the rule rather than the exception.
+For example, \citet[Theorem 2]{cui2021approximately} show that non-contractivity is the rule rather than the exception.
 Without contractivity, Banach-Picard iterations typically lead to oscillations, see e.g.~\citet[Figure 3]{chassagneux2019numerical} in the context of a method based on the probabilistic interpretation of MFGs, or~\citet[Figure 4]{lauriere2021numericalams} in the context of linear-quadratic MFGs.
+We will also provide numerical illustrations in discrete time and finite state MFGs in Section~\ref{sec:numerical-experiments}.
 To address this issue, several variants of the pure Banach-Picard fixed point iterations have been proposed in the literature, relying on a few key principles.

 Before describing these principles, let us mention that besides the aforementioned class of assumptions to ensure contractivity which are somehow \emph{quantitative assumptions} since they boil down to smallness of some coefficients, an alternative class of hypotheses are in some sense \emph{qualitative assumptions} which pertain to the structure of the game.
-For example, potential structure and MFG satisfying Lasry-Lions monotonicity~\citep{lasrylions-japanMR2295621} can be used to prove convergence of best-response based and policy evaluation based algorithms, see respectively~\citep{cardaliaguethadikhanloo2017learningfictitious,perrin2020fictitious,geist2021concave} and~\citep{hadikhanloo2017learninganonumous,perolat2021scaling}.
-In particular, the Lasry-Lions monotonicity condition, which basically refers to the fact that players tend to avoid crowded regions, has been interpreted in terms of exploitability (see Section~\ref{sec:exploitability}).
+For example, potential structure and MFG satisfying Lasry-Lions monotonicity~\citep{lasrylions-japanMR2295621} can be used to prove convergence of best-response based and policy evaluation based algorithms, see respectively~\citep{cardaliaguethadikhanloo2017learningfictitious,perrin2020fictitious,geist2022concave} and~\citep{hadikhanloo2017learninganonumous,perolat2022scaling}.
+In particular, the Lasry-Lions monotonicity condition, which basically refers to the fact that players tend to avoid crowded regions, has been interpreted in terms of exploitability (see Section~\ref{sec:metrics}).
 These convergence results do not rely on smallness conditions on the coefficients.
 However, even for MFGs with such nice structure, pure fixed point iterations rarely converge and smoothing the iterations if typically required to ensure convergence.

 \paragraph{Smoothing the mean field updates. } First, a simple modification consists in using damping to slow down the updates of the mean field term.
 Even if the mapping $\mu^{\ell} \to \pi^{\ell} \to \mu^{\ell+1}$ is not contractive, we can hope that the following mapping is contractive, at least for small enough values of $\alpha \in (0,1)$: